ilya-zlobintsev/LACT/README.md

-# Linux AMDGPU Control Application
+# Linux GPU Control Application

 <img src="res/io.github.lact-linux.png" alt="icon" width="100"/>

-This application allows you to control your AMD or Nvidia GPU on a Linux system.
+This application allows you to control your AMD, Nvidia or Intel GPU on a Linux system.

 | GPU info                                     | Overclocking                                 | Fan control                                 |
 |----------------------------------------------|----------------------------------------------|---------------------------------------------|